taishi-i/awesome-ChatGPT-repositories/README.md

 ## The latest additions 🎉

-**Prompts**
- * [llm-guard](https://github.com/protectai/llm-guard) - The Security Toolkit for LLM Interactions
- * [ChatGPT-Prompts](https://github.com/yokoffing/chatgpt-prompts) - ChatGPT and Bing AI prompt curation
+**Awesome-lists**
+ * [awesome-gpts-prompts](https://github.com/ai-boost/awesome-gpts-prompts) - Curated list of chatgpt prompts from the top-rated GPTs in the GPTs Store.

 **Chatbots**
- * [quivr](https://github.com/quivrhq/quivr) - Your GenAI Second Brain 🧠  A personal productivity assistant (RAG) ⚡️🤖 Chat with your docs (PDF, CSV, ...)  & apps using Langchain, GPT 3.5 / 4 turbo, Private, Anthropic, VertexAI, Ollama, LLMs, that you can share with users !
-Local & Private alternative to OpenAI GPTs & ChatGPT powered by retrieval-augmented generation.

-**Openai**
- * [openai-proxy](https://github.com/unickcheng/openai-proxy) - openai-proxy is a solution provided for Chinese users to address the issue of being unable to make requests to the OpenAI API.
+ * [smalltalk](https://github.com/tinystruct/smalltalk) - A tinystruct-based chat module which integrated with @OpenAI GPT-3 / 3.5-turbo / ChatGPT. @tinystruct
+ * [maid](https://github.com/mobile-artificial-intelligence/maid) - Maid is a cross-platform Flutter app for interfacing with GGUF / llama.cpp models locally, and with Ollama and OpenAI models remotely.

+**Langchain**
+ * [PIXIU](https://github.com/chancefocus/pixiu) - This repository introduces PIXIU, an open-source resource featuring the first financial large language models (LLMs), instruction tuning data, and evaluation benchmarks to holistically assess financial LLMs.
+Our goal is to continually push forward the open-source development of financial artificial intelligence (AI).

 **Others**
- * [yakGPT](https://github.com/yakgpt/yakgpt) - Locally running, hands-free ChatGPT UI
- * [GalTransl](https://github.com/cx2333-gt/galtransl) - 支持GPT-3.5/GPT-4/Newbing/Sakura等大语言模型的Galgame自动化翻译解决方案
- * [MoneyPrinter](https://github.com/fujiwarachoki/moneyprinter) - Automate Creation of YouTube Shorts using MoviePy.
+ * [ChatGPT-DeMod](https://github.com/4as/chatgpt-demod) - Tampermonkey/Greasemonkey script that hides the moderation results when communicating with ChatGPT.

-_Updated on February 09, 2024_ (A total of 1413 repositories listed.)
+_Updated on February 13, 2024_ (A total of 1418 repositories listed.)

 ## Table of contents